Coriander Mint Chutney ~ Dhania Pudina Chutney

 Cooking from cookbook challenge is a weekend event and I am late posting the recipe for this past weekend.
 My laptop crashed over the weekend.
 I had prepared the recipe Friday night and my lappy crashed the same night.
 Until I get the new one, will have to do most of my blogging when husband is at work.

 One of my cousin’s S is in the US for a visit.
-I took couple of recipes from her and today’s recipe we made it together.
-It is an easy peasy recipe and makes a great spread for sandwiches, excellent dip for kebabs and fritters.
-This chutney stays fresh up to 10-15 days in the fridge if stored properly though it tastes the best when consumed within a week.
+I asked her for couple of recipes and she also made dhania pudina chutney.
+It is an easy peasy recipe and is a great condiment for chaats, fritters, kebabs, handvo and sandwiches.
+Dhania pudina chutney stays fresh up to 10-15 days in the fridge if stored properly but it tastes the best when consumed within a week.
 The jar in the pictures is a gift from Chef Mireille.
-She had given it to me last Fall when we went to the farmer’s market and finally got to use it.
+She gave last Fall when we went to farmer’s market and finally got to use it.

 Source: Cousin S